 Reverend Bart Day, Executive Director of The Lutheran Church—Missouri Synod’s Office of National Mission, has accepted the call to become the next President and CEO of Lutheran Church Extension Fund.
-His official start date is September 1.

 If you are an individual looking to invest or a Rostered Church Worker

 in need of support, we can help you build financial security while backing The Lutheran Church—Missouri Synod.

 “The Concordia University System is a stellar example of the strength of the relationship that exists between [LCEF] and [LCMS] education.”
 Read More

 Whether you’re looking for faith-based financial solutions or resources to guide your growth, we offer the services your Lutheran Church—Missouri Synod ministry needs.

 LCEF’s VisionPath “helped us narrow down and focus on the mission of our church.”
 Read More